minimapletinytools/inclusive-code-bounties/ethnic_slurs.md

 Jungle bunny: a black person
 Kanaka: a Pacific Islander
 Kebab: A Muslim, An Arab
-Kike: Ashkenazi Jews
+Kike: an Ashkenazi Jewish person
-kyke: Ashkenazi Jews
+kyke: an Ashkenazi Jewish person
 Kraut:a German
 Lebo: a Lebanese person
 Leb: a Lebanese person